 Danny Palmer called this out for ZDNet, saying, "It's this failure to patch which is enabling the likes of WannaCry - and Conficker - to continue to be a purely opportunist threat when, in many instances, it could easily be stopped."
 In other words, sometimes your code is buggy, and sometimes it's your security practices that stink.

-Either way, allowing white hat, friendly hackers into your code (and, potentially, your network) to find problems before the black hat, malicious hackers get there is smart business practice.
+Either way, allowing white hat, friendly hackers into your code (and, potentially, your network) to find problems before the black hat, malicious hackers get there is a smart business practice.
 HackerOne's The Hacker-Powered Security Report 2017 makes this clear.

 White hats vs. black hats